 The Providence Group’s Design Studio watches trends daily in the interior design market so that we can offer our customers the latest and greatest products in the market.
-As we get into the new year, we’ve started to see some predicted trends manifest in our homes and we are pleased to see visions come to life!
+As we get into the new year, we’ve started to see some predicted home trends for 2018 manifest in our homes and we are pleased to see visions come to life!
 With this year we are excited for some new takes on some classic designs and how they are being used together.
 For example, people are mixing metals, textures, tiles, countertops and light fixtures to create more bold statements.

 Here are a few design ideas that we see trending for 2018: